charlesroper/Sublime-Packages/OmniMarkupPreviewer/README.md

 What's New
 ----------

+v1.9 (11/12/2012)

+* Provide support for exporting result to html file, images on disk will be inlined.
+  You can customize the settings of the exporter through the `"export_options"` option.
+* Fix incorrect code block detecting (due to wrong tab length setting) in markdown renderer.

 v1.8 (11/10/2012)

 * OmniMarkupPreview is now able to use user defined browser command for launching web browser, through the `"browser_command"` option.
-* File which is previewing (not already open) can now be previewed correctly in browser without returning "404" error.
+* Unopened file can be previewed correctly in browser without returning "404" error.
 * Update cherrypy module in order to fix a random server crash on startup in Windows (Refer to [CherrPy #1016])